saltukalakus/auth0-unblock-users/README.md

 This extension will search the logs for the blocked users in your Auth0 tenant and unblock them after the configurable delay passes.

-# Disclaimer

-As the blocked users will be unblocked after the configured period with <b>`UNBLOCK_DELAY`</b> option , this could be an attack surface for hackers.
-By using this extension, you accept the risks it may cause.

 # Best Practices

 Keep <b>`UNBLOCK_DELAY`</b> reasonably long and monitor the blocked/unblocked users from logs.
 One way to do this is by exporting the Auth0 Logs to a third party Logging Service with one of [Auth0's Log extensions](https://auth0.com/docs/extensions#export-auth0-logs-to-an-external-service).